What are the Benefits of Investment Casting?

 Investment Casting Benefits

-Investment Casting | Sand Casting | Die Casting | Lost Foam | Forging |
+Investment Casting | Sand Casting | Die Casting | Lost Foam | Forging | Machining |

-Can produce much more complex designs, incorporating design features such as logos | Parts are less complex | The parts produced are usually less complex | Limited complexity | Extremely limited component complexity |
+Can produce much more complex designs, incorporating design features such as logos | Parts are less complex | The parts produced are usually less complex | Limited complexity | Extremely limited component complexity | Can produce complex designs, but is limited in undercuts and internal geometries |

-Low volume production runs are cheaper as tooling is less costly | High cost in large production runs | Tooling costs are far higher, only cost effective for large volumes | Processing costs are higher due to scrap costs, shell building, and pattern handling.
-Tooling cost is increased | Tooling costs are far higher |
+Low-volume runs are more economical as tooling costs are lower.
+Scalable to very high volumes | High cost in large production runs | Tooling costs are far higher, only cost effective for large volumes | Processing costs are higher due to scrap costs, shell building, and pattern handling.
+Tooling cost is increased | Economical piece price if no post-processing required.
+Capable of high volumes.
+Tooling is expensive and consumable | Best suited for low to medium volumes when machining from bar stock |

-Can be used to cast a wide variety of ferrous and non-ferrous alloys | Limited materials | More material limitations can’t be used for ferrous alloys | Limited materials | Alloy selection is somewhat limited |
+Can be used to cast a wide variety of ferrous and non-ferrous alloys | Limited materials | More material limitations can’t be used for ferrous alloys | Limited materials | Alloy selection is somewhat limited | Fewer limitations, though certain alloys will be more challenging and costly |

 So, why should you choose precision castings?
 Here are the top benefits of doing so: